mariacflorenza/ds2-2025/practice/environment/coiled/README.md

 coiled login
 ```

+- Note that you don't have to follow the Step 2 "Connect your cloud" of the Coiled *Get Started* workflow, only Step 1 "Authenticate your compute" must be validated.

 - If you need packages that are missing from the environment, send an email to gmaze@ifremer.fr to ask for its addition and installation.
 The environment "ds2-coiled-2025" must be updated and uploaded to all cluster workers on the GCP.